ASPP/pelita-player-2018-melbourne/README.markdown

-# Pelita demo player module
+# Pelita demo player package

 ## Notes on writing

 * Please use Python 3
 * Numpy is pre-installed on the tournament machine; everything else must be negotiated
-* Please use relative imports inside your module
+* Please use relative imports inside your package
 * All `pelita` commands should be run from the root of the repository (or outside of it), never from inside the `team/` folder, for example
 * Simple testing can be done with help of the `Makefile`